Ivolginsky Datsan is center of Buddhism in Russia.

-A llama or monk is unlikely to comment on their behavior or appearance.
+A lama or monk is unlikely to comment on your behavior or appearance.
 Patience is one of the foundations of Buddhism.
-Nevertheless, there are wishes, the implementation of which will make you feel comfortable in the datsan and not bother anyone.
+Nevertheless, there are wishes, the implementation of which will make you feel comfortable in a datsan and not to bother anyone.

 Bags should be removed from the shoulders.
 Hands and feet are covered.

 Do not turn your back on the statues and point your finger at them

 At the exit of datsans there is some arshan - a vessel or a pot with water.
 You need to scoop water out of it with your right hand and pour it into your left one, take three sips, and pour the rest on your head.
 This ritual symbolizes purification.

 They symbolize episodes from the life of Buddha.
 They can have eight different forms, symbolizing the birth, stages of enlightenment and miracles that Buddha performed.